Rok at Blue Lagoon geothermal waters in Iceland

 Icelanders are friendly, well educated, very practical and live in harmony with nature.
 Due to the harsh environment, they appreciate sunny days and mild summers for outdoor activities.
 Recently, tourism has impacted their lives considerably.
 Many farmhouses transformed partially into guesthouses to diversify income.

-Comparing to other European nations, where the trend is reducing working hours, Icelanders on average work 45 hours a week – longer than any other country in Europe!
-Especially in the capital city, many young people tend to have two jobs to cope with the extremely high costs of living.
+Compared to other European nations, where working hours are decreasing, Icelanders work much more.
+On average, they work 45 hours a week – longer than any other country in Europe.
+Especially in Reykjavík, many young people tend to have two jobs to cope with the extremely high costs of living.

-Electricity prices in Iceland are so low, that it is more profitable to ship bauxite from Australia, process it here and then ship it over to manufacturers around the world where aluminum is used.
+Electricity prices in Iceland are so low that it is cheaper to ship bauxite from Australia and process it there.
+After processing, the aluminum is then shipped to manufacturers around the world.

 How bizarre!

 Another phenomenon of Iceland is sport.
-I have been a great sport fan in general and couldn’t miss the great performance of their handball team winning the silver medal at the 2008 Beijing Olympics.
+I have always been a big sports fan.
+I couldn’t miss Iceland handball team’s great performance, winning the silver medal at the 2008 Beijing Olympics.

-An even bigger success that united the whole nation and put Iceland on the world sports map, was the success of its football team, which qualified for the World Cup in 2018, making Iceland the smallest nation in history to take part in the event.
+An even bigger success that united the whole nation and put Iceland on the world sports map was the rise of its football team.
+They qualified for the 2018 World Cup, making Iceland the smallest nation in history to take part in the event.

-Iceland is a small nation that lives on diverse and remote island, which offers a unique natural experience for adventure travelers with deep pockets and interest in volcanos, glaciers and waterfalls within quiet and peaceful environment.
+Iceland is a small nation on a remote and diverse island offering a truly unique natural experience.
+Adventure travelers with deep pockets can explore volcanoes, glaciers, and waterfalls in a quiet, peaceful environment.

 I love it!